tylerdigital/simple-custom-login/README.txt

 === Simple Custom Login ===
 Contributors: tylerdigital, croixhaug, scampanella
-Tags: custom login, login background, login logo, login, wp-login, branding Requires at least: 3.5.1
+Tags: custom login, login background, login logo, login, wp-login, branding, login screen, theme login, style login Requires at least: 3.5.1
 Tested up to: 4.2
 Stable tag: 1.0

-WordPress makes your life easy,  Simple Custom Login make your login snazzy.
-Create a custom login in just a minutes (no frustration necessary).
+Quickly apply some fun or custom branding to your login screen

 == Description ==

-Simple Custom Login is a plugin that allows you to make a custom login for your WordPress blog.
-There is no coding and no design experience necessary to get your login from boring and plain to something you are willing to login to.
+Simple Custom Login allows you to set a custom login for your WordPress site without any code.

-Simple Custom Login allows you to setup:
+Simple Custom Login allows you to:
-- A background image that fills the space while also being responsively styled.
+- Upload a background image – it fills the space on any device
-- Login buttons/link colors to some closer to matching to your theme's color scheme.
+- Choose from basic color options – in case your image doesn't look good with the default blue buttons & links

+Make your login screen uniquely yours in under 2 minutes (no frustration necessary)

 == Installation ==